 The quick start guide to setting up GpsTracker is here:

-If you need help with GpsTracker, please ask your question in a comment on this blog post:
+If you need help with GpsTracker, please ask your question in a comment on one of the tutorials here on websmithing.
+Choose one that best fits your problem:

 Please note that by default, the cell phone clients will use this server for testing.
 Search for the variable defaultUploadWebsite in each project.
 It is currently set to: